Freenove/Freenove_ESP32_WROOM_Board/docs/source/fnk0090/codes/Python/1_LED_(Important).rst

 Code
 ===================================

-Codes used in this tutorial are saved in "Freenove_ESP32_WROOM_Board/Python/ Python_Codes".
+Codes used in this tutorial are saved in **"Freenove_ESP32_WROOM_Board/Python/Python_Codes"**.
 You can move the codes to any location.
 For example, we save the codes in Disk(D) with the path of "D:/Micropython_Codes".

 01.1_Blink
 ------------------------------------